RolnickLab/causal-graph-comparison/README.md

 - [x] is gradient descent not being seeded properly??
 - [x] implement cnn
 - [x] implement vae
-- [ ] make sure mlp, cnn, lstm all take in same input shape
+- [x] make sure mlp, cnn, lstm all take in same input shape

-- [ ] understand how learned graphs are generated
+- [x] understand how learned graphs are generated
-- [ ] orientation of graphs?
-FROM: column TO: row, gt graph is reversed in time
+- [x] orientation of graphs?
+Anser - FROM: column TO: row, gt graph is reversed in time
 - [x] where does picabu get gt graph from?
-- [ ] find correct vae run
+- [x] find correct vae run
 - [ ] compare permuted graphs from picabu to learned graphs from pcmci+